hivesolutions/bootstrap/README.md

 # [Hive Solutions Bootstrap Scripts](http://hive.pt)

-This set of scripts were created in order to simplify the deployment of the various projects that encompass the hive solutions infra-structure.
+This set of scripts were created in order to simplify the deployment of the various projects that encompass the Hive Solutions infra-structure.

 ## Quick start